-For more information about attaining a certificate in an additional discipline, click here.
+For more information about attaining a certificate in an additional specialty of medical physics, click here.

 For candidates who are fulfilling requirements for previously submitted applications, the coursework must be completed by December 31, 2014.

 The next part of the examination process is again computer-based, and is called Part 2.
-Part 2 is specific to a particular area of qualification: diagnostic medical physics, therapeutic medical physics, or nuclear medical physics.
+Part 2 is specific to a particular specialty: diagnostic medical physics, therapeutic medical physics, or nuclear medical physics.

 Part 2 requirements for candidates applying for certification after July 1, 2013:

 - You must have passed the Medical Physics Part 1 examination (General and Clinical).

 - You must have completed a CAMPEP-accredited residency by August 31 of the year in which the Part 2 exam is to be taken.